ojaha065/PiShockForMC/README.md

 Don't be stupid.

 ### Long version
-Although nothing about this repository is inherently age gated, the PiShock device and themes around it are targeted towards mature audiences only.
+Although nothing about this repository is inherently age-gated, the PiShock device and themes around it are targeted towards mature audiences only.
 Proceed at your own discretion.